sunsiva/AnthologyMemberInfo/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-## Further help
+## Database

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+Used JSON Server Fake API for CRUD operation.
+The DB is db.json in the Github Repo.

+## Angular Crud Operations
+#Operations
+Create
+Read
+Update
+Delete

+@Developed For Anthology as part of an Assessment Excercise.